 Common parasites include worms, such as tapeworm and flatworm, nematodes, and protozoa, such as giardia lamblia.

 Many plants evolved to produce compounds designed to poison animals -- to prevent the plants from being eaten by potential predators.
 Natural toxins lurk in basically all of the food groups, including fruits, vegetables, meats, and mushrooms (fungi).
 They include shellfish toxins, scombrotoxin, honey toxins, and alkaloids.

 Chemicals sprayed on vegetables, fruits, and crops to prevent infestation and protect against the elements can cause food poisoning-like symptoms, particularly in vulnerable individuals.
 Some artificial agents may not harm some people but may cause allergic-like symptoms in others.

 Identifying your type of food poisoning and getting help ASAP

 Most cases of food poisoning are mild and irritating but ultimately not harmful in the long term.
 But a significant number of cases can cause hospitalization and even death, particularly in vulnerable populations.
 Some estimates suggest that 5,000 or more people every year die in the US from food poisoning.
 To that end, seek immediate medical assistance if you experience any symptoms of poisoning.

-And if you suspect that another party caused your poisoning by carelessly handling your food or mislabeling it, connect immediately with a San Jose foodborne illness lawyer at Van Der Walde & Associates to get a complete and free case evaluation.
+And if you suspect that another party caused your poisoning by carelessly handling your food or mislabeling it, connect immediately with a San Jose foodborne illness lawyer at Caputo & Van Der Walde, LLP to get a complete and free case evaluation.
 Contact us at (877) 862-6288 to request your free consultation now.